dotnet-websharper/chartjs/README.md

 # Chart.js for WebSharper

-This library binds Chart.js 2.5. (soon updated) for WebSharper.
+This library binds Chart.js 3.4.1 for WebSharper.